mcourteaux/2srt2ass-cpp/README.md

  - ⏱️ Manual time shifting.
  - 🦺 Manual synchronization based on two given subtitle indices (e.g., 'synchronize Dutch subtitle number 5 with English subtitle number 7').
  - 🪄 Automatic time shifting, by letting 2srt2ass++ guess the correct alignment of the top SRT file to match up with the bottom SRT file.
+ - 🖊️ Support for italics and bold face conversions.

 ## 🔨 Build
 Depends on GNU `libiconv` to do character conversion.